 In 1935, a play about Queen Victoria, Victoria Regina, debuted on Broadway.
 Portrayals of her on stage and screen had been previously forbidden by the Lord Chamberlain in Great Britain.
 But, the abdication of Edward VII called for a more sympathetic view of the British monarchy, and the ban was lifted.
 Stories about the era to which Victoria lent her name became popular.
 “Gaslight Melodramas” were a popular genre in the 1940s, looking back with nostalgia to the era of wartime moviegoers’ grandparents.
 Lighting by gaslight, which had once been the harbinger of urban modernity, was now quaint and old fashioned.
 The light was soft and romantic, but the shadows had a sinister edge, like the shadows of film noir, a boon for both directors and cinematographers.
 New versions of Dr. Jekyll and Mr. Hyde, Hound of the Baskervilles, The Lodger (about Jack the Ripper) and other tales set in the late Victorian era occupied the screen, along with some slightly less threatening tales, like Meet Me in St. Louis.

 At the same time, these films sometimes took a more female centered perception.
 As the femme fatales of film noir mocked returning GIs with their threatening sexuality and autonomy, heroines of gaslight melodramas feared their loss of freedom, and the return of male authority figures from the war to assert control.
-Paula is disbelieved when she voices her suspicions, an abuse of male power and authority that surfaced in our most recent election.
-Is a woman to be believed, or are her perceptions so colored by her emotions that her narrative is unreliable?
-Here's what the Washington Post has to say about this latest use of the term "gaslighting" http://wpo.st/IZ6W2
+Paula is disbelieved when she voices her suspicions, an abuse of male power and authority that surfaced in the Presidential election of 2016.
+In fact, gaslighting became a national obsession.
+What is truth, what do you believe, and are they the same?
+Are your perceptions so colored by emotions that you can no longer believe your lying eyes?

 Boyer and Bergman (from Quirk).